humberto-ortiz/megaprobe-lab/content/josefina.md

 #Weekly Reports
 ##Second semester
 ##Week 3: 1/30/17 - 2/5/17
-I am still attending to the manuscript.
-I hope to be able to map the contigs from two different assemblies to be able to compare their differential expression.
+I spent some time this week working on the manuscript.
+I also worked on mapping the contigs from two different assemblies from the same transcriptome data to aid in comparing differential expression based on the Datatube GUI.

+The two assemblies are:
+(1) combined_transcripts_cleaned_fasta_cap_contigs.fasta (assembled using The Eel-pond mRNA-seq Protocol)
+(2) Hglaberrima_RNC_transcriptome_Contigs.fasta.zip (assembled by Vladimir Mashanov, DOI: 10.1186/1471-2164-15-357)

+Mapping contig ID's from two different assemblies from the same data:

+I downloaded the assembled contigs from dx.doi.org/10.6070/H4PN93J1

 ##Week 2: 1/23/17 - 1/29/17
 I have been working on revising the initial submission of a manuscript that I helped write during last summer's internship at U. Pitt's DBMI.